emqx/emqx-docs/en_US/getting-started/dashboard-ee.md

 ### Users

-Dashboard user account management, you can create, edit, delete users, if you forget the user password, you can reset the password through CLI.
+Dashboard user account management, you can create, edit, and delete users, if you forget the user password, you can reset the password through CLI.